shashical/Chatrix/README.md

 **Message Editing:** By tapping on a specific message, you are provided with options to edit or correct it.
 This allows you to make changes to the content of a message sent by you.
 Note that you can do so only until the message is not read by the other user.

+ Tapping on the other user name/phone number (on the app bar) will take you to the other user's profile page.

  The send icon only appear when there is something to send in the text field
 ## Group chat window
 The group chat window functions similarly to the chat window, but the user interface is designed differently to accommodate group conversations.
 When you open a group, the conversation among all the group members will be displayed.